sigsum/sigsum/doc/design.md

 to using a variant of witness cosigning.
 A believer can not be tricked into accepting some opaque data that have yet to be publicly logged unless the attacker controls more than a threshold of witnesses.
-In other words, witnesses are trust anchors that ensure verifiers see the same sigsum statements as believers.
+In other words, witnesses are trust anchors that ensure verifiers see the same signed statements as believers.

 Sigsum logging can facilitate detection of attacks even if a believer fails open